thomwiggers/thomwiggers.nl/proest/index.md

 My thesis was titled [Implementing Prøst on ARM11][thesis].
 The presentation can be [found here][presentation].

+## Student Research Conference Paper

+I've had the opportunity to send in this research to the [Student Research Conference 2015][src], where it was accepted as a poster presentation.
+The paper can be [read here][paper].
+The poster I presented [can be found here][poster].

 ## Software

 * Prøst on ARM can be [found on Github here][proest-arm11].